calacademy-research/CASES/README.md

 Docker will require more than the default 2gb that's assigned on Macs (Linux docker runs out of the box.)

-Note that docker runs as user www-data, so set permissions accordingly on visualiztion dir for deployment
+Note that docker runs as user www-data, so set permissions accordingly on visualization dir for deployment